Formally Verified Arguments of Knowledge

 • For example, one can view the message as a vector, and query entries of that vector.
 Alternatively, one can view the message as a polynomial, and query for its evaluation at some given points.

-Active Formalizations (last updated: April 30th 20205)
+Active Formalizations (last updated: 7 August 2025)

 The library is currently in development.
 Alongside general development of the library's underlying theory, the following cryptographic components are actively being worked on:

-• The sumcheck protocol
+• The Sum-Check Protocol

-• A blueprint for FRI and coding theory pre-requisites
+• FRI and coding theory pre-requisites

-• A blueprint for STIR and WHIR
+• STIR and WHIR

 • Binius

 VCV-io, ArkLib's main dependency alongside mathlib is also being developed in parallel.
+We are also starting work on the Bluebell probabilistic program logic in (our fork of) iris-lean.

 Roadmap & Contributing